mzazon/awesome-cloud-projects/aws/data-transformation-firehose/data-transformation-firehose.md

 ## Prerequisites

-1. AWS account with appropriate permissions to create and manage Kinesis Firehose, Lambda, S3, IAM, and CloudWatch resources
+1. AWS account with appropriate permissions to create and manage Kinesis Data Firehose, Lambda, S3, IAM, and CloudWatch resources
 2. AWS CLI v2 installed and configured with administrator or appropriate permissions
 3. Basic understanding of data streaming concepts and JSON data formats
 4. Knowledge of Lambda functions and Node.js programming